YesselmanLab/rna_motif_library/README.md

 # There will be visual feedback in the terminal window if it's working properly
 # Feedback will display which motifs' hydrogen bonding it's looking at

-# You don't need to take note of any of the feedback on the command prompt while it's running
-# Just sit back, relax, crack open a cold one, and watch it run (it's about as fun as watching paint dry)
-# It's there to let you know it's thinking properly

 ```

 When finished, you will see several new directories. <br>